mfornos/awesome-microservices/README.md

 - [ZooKeeper](https://zookeeper.apache.org/) is an effort to develop and maintain an open-source server which enables highly reliable distributed coordination.
 - [Etcd](https://github.com/coreos/etcd) a highly-available key-value store for shared configuration and service discovery.
+- [SkyDNS](https://github.com/skynetservices/skydns) is a distributed service for announcement and discovery of services built on top of etcd.
+It utilizes DNS queries to discover available services.
 - [Consul](https://consul.io/) Service discovery and configuration made easy.
 Distributed, highly available, and datacenter-aware.
 - [Eureka](https://github.com/Netflix/eureka/wiki/Eureka-at-a-glance) is a REST based service that is primarily used in the AWS cloud for locating services for the purpose of load balancing and failover of middle-tier servers.